tomvannoord63/LaserBot/DOCKER.md

 - The frontend source code is mounted as a volume, so changes are reflected immediately
 - The container will rebuild automatically when you change files
-- Backend runs natively on your system with your existing Node.js v11.15.0
+- Backend runs natively on your system using uv for Python dependency management

 ## Docker Commands